Akashyap26/AkashPortfolio/README.md

   GitHub folder containing a computer vision project code and resources for image analysis, object detection, and visual recognition.

+<a href = "https://github.com/Akashyap26/LLM---Mcq-s-Generator"> MCQ's Generator using LLM <a>

+  Github Repo containing code for extraction and creation of Mcq's Using large Language Model

 <a href="https://github.com/Akashyap26/BrestCancerDetection"> BrestCancer Classification Model<a>

 *In this study, my task is to classify tumors into malignant (cancerous) or benign (non-cancerous) using features obtained from several cell images.Features are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
 They describe characteristics of the cell nuclei present in the image.*